thoughtspot/thoughtspot.github.io/_data-integrate/embrace/reference/embrace-connection-credentials.md

 Here is a list of all of the external database connectors, and their connection credentials, that you need to save in ThoughtSpot Embrace.
 As you create a new external connection, you need specific connection information to establish seamless and secure connection with that database.

-{% include note.html content="Keep watching this space for more external DB connection details that ThoughtSpot Embrace supports." %}
+{% include note.html content="Keep watching this space for more external DB connection details that ThoughtSpot Embrace will support in future." %}

 ## Snowflake
  - **Connection name**: Mandatory.
 Enter a new Snowflake connection name.